 Know the right digital tools to use.

-Here are some things your church could have at its disposal: a website, email, social media, a mobile app, digital giving, and church management software.
+Here are some things your church could have at its disposal: a website, email, social media, a mobile app, digital giving strategy, and church management software.
 Beyond those, live streaming is another powerful point of connection you’ll want to utilize for your church’s digital strategy.
 Our advice – start small.
 What do you absolutely need to have access to in order to communicate with your audience?

 For your website, email, and social media, there are several free options available that give you the power to create beautiful digital content.
 And, for a website, services like The Church Co, Wix, and Squarespace all make it incredibly simple to manage, even if you’re flying solo.